Helmi/python-smtp2http/Readme.md

 # SMTP to HTTP Email Forwarder

 This project contains a Python application that acts as a local SMTP server to receive emails and forward them to HTTP endpoints based on the recipient's email address.
+The intended use is for tools like n8n or other Webhook receivers to be able to receive email via SMTP.

+### Content decoding

+Currently the script only supports decoding of `text/plain` and `text/html` content types.
+It will ignore other content types.

+### Test script

-It also includes a script for sending test emails to the local SMTP server.
+The repo also includes a script for easy sending of test emails to the main script locally.

 ## Requirements